Qualytics/userguide/docs/checks/aggregation-comparison-check.md

 === "SQL"
     ```sql
-    -- This SQL script identifies orders where the total price is not greater than the total discount given.
+    -- An illustrative SQL query demonstrating the rule applied to example datasets
     with target as (
         select
             o_orderkey,